anas1412/Fido/README copy.md

 # Fido: Revolutionizing Accounting for Professionals

-Fido is a freelancing project dashboard platform tailored to meet the unique needs of a Tunisian accountant.
-Designed with simplicity, compliance, and efficiency in mind, Fido uses the latest technologies to enhance accounting workflows, automate essential tasks, and provide professionals with tools to manage reports and tax obligations.
+Fido is a SaaS platform tailored to meet the unique needs of Tunisian accountants.
+Designed with simplicity, compliance, and efficiency in mind, Fido uses the latest technologies to enhance accounting workflows, automate essential tasks, and provide professionals with tools to manage reports, invoices, client interactions, and tax obligations.

 ## Key Technologies